jonnonz1/nz-statute-book/acts/public/2006/evidence-act-2006.md

 (2) In the case of any other New Zealand court, rules or, as the case may be, regulations may be made under the authority of any enactment that provides for the making of rules or regulations governing the practice and procedure of the court that make provision for or relate to any of the matters referred to in paragraphs (a), (c), and (e) to (h) of subsection (1).

 ### 200 Rules and regulations
-(1) Without limiting section 199 or the power to make rules of procedure conferred by the Judicature Act 1908, the District Courts Act 1947, and the Family Courts Act 1980,—
+(1) Without limiting section 199 or the power to make rules of procedure conferred by the Senior Courts Act 2016, the District Court Act 2016, and the Family Court Act 1980,—
   (a) rules may be made under those Acts prescribing anything that is required to be prescribed or necessary for carrying this Part into effect:
   (b) the Governor-General may, by Order in Council, make regulations prescribing anything that is required to be prescribed or necessary for carrying this Part into effect.
 (2) The Governor-General may, by Order in Council, make regulations—